twpayne/chezmoi/README.md

     chezmoi update

 This runs `git pull --rebase` in your source directory and then `chezmoi apply`.

 ## Using templates to manage files that vary from machine to machine

 The primary goal of `chezmoi` is to manage configuration files across multiple machines, for example your personal macOS laptop, your work Ubuntu desktop, and your work Linux laptop.
 You will want to keep much configuration the same across these, but also need machine-specific configurations for email addresses, credentials, etc. `chezmoi` achieves this functionality by using [`text/template`](https://godoc.org/text/template) for the source state where needed.

 For example, your home `~/.gitconfig` on your personal machine might look like:

     [user]
-        email = john@home.org
+      email = "john@home.org"

 Whereas at work it might be:

     [user]
-        email = john@company.com
+      email = "john@company.com"

-To handle this, on each machine create a configuration file called `~/.config/chezmoi/chezmoi.yaml` defining what might change.
+To handle this, on each machine create a configuration file called `~/.config/chezmoi/chezmoi.toml` defining what might change.
 For your home
 machine:

-    data:
+    [data]
-      email: john@home.org
+      email = "john@home.org"

-If you intend to store private data (e.g. access tokens) in `~/.config/chezmoi/chezmoi.yaml`, make sure it has permissions `0600`.
+If you intend to store private data (e.g. access tokens) in `~/.config/chezmoi/chezmoi.toml`, make sure it has permissions `0600`.
 See "Keeping data private" below for more discussion on this.

 If you prefer, you can use any format supported by